publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch67/schI/m__us_usc_t42_s5104.md

             (B) ways to mitigate psychological trauma to the child victim; and

-            (C) effective programs carried out by the States under this subchapter and subchapter III of this chapter;
+            (C) effective programs carried out by the States under this subchapter and subchapter III;

-        (7)
+        (8)

          collect and disseminate information relating to various training resources available at the State and local level to—